jbrt/aws-eks/README.md

 - One EKS Cluster and EC2 workers
 - CloudWatch log groups & IAM configuration
 - Deploying a Fluentd for sending logs from pods to CloudWatch
-- Install the Kubernetes dashboard
+- (Optionally) Install the Kubernetes dashboard
-- Install metrics-server for HPA (Horizontal Pod AutoScaling)
+- (Optionally) Install metrics-server for HPA (Horizontal Pod AutoScaling)

-If you do not want to deploy the Kubernetes dashboard, you just have to delete the eks-addons.tf file before creating the cluster.
+- (Optionally) Install cluster-autoscaler (for better AWS AutoScaling)

+All optional parts are installed with a separate template.
+You can install all of them, a subset, or none by deleting the unwanted file.

 ## Input variables